EffectOrientedProgramming/book/Chapters/03_Superpowers.md

       5.seconds
 ```

 `timeoutFail` takes a single String argument which we parenthesize.
 The result of this call is a function that also takes a single argument that we pass using significant indentation.
 Although we prefer significant indentation whenever possible, sometimes the code is easier to read by introducing parentheses.

-If the Effect does not complete within the time limit, it is canceled and returns our error message.
+If the Effect does not complete within the time limit, it is canceled and fails.
 Timeouts can be added to any Effect.

 The `slow` scenario runs longer than our specified time limit of five seconds: